Wren6991/Ship-Sandbox/README.md

 Ship Sandbox
 ============
-This game was originally written by Luke Wren.
+This game was originally written in 2013 by Luke Wren.
 After becoming fascinated by it, I (Gabriele Giuseppini) forked the GitHub repo and started playing with the source code.

 My background is in C++ development, mostly of low-latency ETL pipelines for ingesting multi-terabyte data in real time.
 After stumbling upon Luke's simulator, I became fascinated with the idea of messing up with a virtual world modeled in terms of elementary physics.
 More on this later.

+Some interesting background on the original project can be found at <a href="http://sinkingshipdev.tumblr.com/">Luke's blog</a>.
 Following is the original README.md:

 ---
 Written for Francis Racicot